ESMValGroup/ClimaNet/scripts/README.md

 ## Structure

-- `data_preparation.*`: Scripts for preparing the data for training, tuning and evaluation.
-Mainly converting large netCDF files to Zarr storage with specific chunking strategies.
-This allows executing training for larger-than-memory datasets.
+- `data_preparation.*`: Scripts for preparing the data for training, tuning and evaluation and saving them to Zarr storage with specific chunking strategies.
 - `example_training.*`: example training script
 - `tuning.*`: Scripts for hyperparameter tuning.
 - `run_best_tuned_model.*`: Scripts for running the best tuned model on the test set.
 - `training.*`: Scripts for training the model with the best hyperparameters found in the tuning experiments.

-## Experiments

-### Tuning experiments

-- datasplit: train set = 2020, validation set = 2021, test set = 2022
-- path of tuning results: `/work/<account_id>/eso4clima/tune/`.
-- test loss: 0.036662004509047774
-- hyperparameters of the best model:

 ## Experiments